MaraniMatias/MaraniMatias/README.md

 Information Systems Engineering. && Full Stack Dev && Teacher, Passionate about machine learning.
 Co-founder of Rapicopia.

-VIM / VUE JS / NODE JS / NUXT / BASH / GO
+VIM / VUE / NODE / NUXT / BASH / GO

 <!--
 Here are some ideas to get you started: